OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 do an RBFE calculation.
 The only difference for RBFE is in the setup stage -- running the simulations and gathering the results are the same.

-To run the command, we'll tell it get all the ligands from the SDF by giving the option `-M tyk2_ligands.sdf`.
+To run the command, we do the following:
+  * Read all the ligands from the SDF by giving the option `-M tyk2_ligands.sdf`.
 You can also use `-M` with a directory, and it will load all molecules found in any SDF or MOL2 file in that directory.
-We'll tell the command to use the our PDB for the protein with `-p tyk2_protein.pdb`.
-Finally, we'll tell it to output into a directory called `network_setup` with the `-o network_setup` option.
+  * Pass a PDB of the protein target (TYK2) with `-p tyk2_protein.pdb`.
+  * Instruct `openfe` to ouput files into a directory called `network_setup` with the `-o network_setup` option.

 ```bash
 openfe plan-rbfe-network -M tyk2_ligands.sdf -p tyk2_protein.pdb -o network_setup
 ```

 Planning the campaign may take some time, as it tries to find the best network from all possible transformations.
-This will create directory called `network_setup`, which is structured like this:
+This will create a directory called `network_setup`, which is structured like this:

 <!-- top lines from `tree network_setup` -->